Vinesh Phogat Criticizes BJP and AAP for Vote-Bank Politics | Politics

 Vinesh Phogat Criticizes BJP and AAP for Vote-Bank Politics

-Congress leader Vinesh Phogat accuses BJP and AAP of engaging in vote-bank politics, claiming Congress is the only party fulfilling promises to people.
-She highlighted unfulfilled promises by BJP in Haryana and AAP in Punjab, urging voters to trust Congress for development.
+Olympian and Congress MLA Vinesh Phogat accuses BJP and AAP of engaging in vote-bank politics.
+She lauds Congress for fulfilling promises and criticizes rivals for failing on issues like Jat reservations.
+Phogat urges voters to trust Congress for genuine development.

 - Country: